Cooking with Nana Ling

 Recipe FAQs

-Q. Is my Banana Cake cooked?
+How do I tell when my Banana Cake is cooked?

 The baking time is 35 minutes or until the loaf is a lovely golden brown colour.